ZeusKotGS/Nhan-Spin-on-Deep-Learning-Library/README.md

 I plan to add more functionalities as I learn more about Machine Learning and AI

 I certainly want to add GANs and Transformers from scratch

+What to improve:
+- create own tensor class (GPU)
+- add more loss functions
+- add LSTM, Convlution, Recurrent
+- add optimizers with momentum